Why Microsoft Power Apps and Power Platform?

 Challenges of Building Business Applications

-But with the introduction of the Power Platform, all these previous beliefs became obsolete.
+But with the introduction of the Microsoft Power Platform, all these previous beliefs became obsolete.
 No longer did you need to be an expert in coding to be able to create apps.
-Power Platform as a low -code platform that spans Office 365, Azure, Dynamics 365, and Standalone Applications allows anyone to be able to build apps as per their needs even without an existing knowledge in coding.
+The Microsoft Power Platform as a low – code platform that spans Office 365, Azure, Dynamics 365, and Standalone Applications allows anyone to be able to build apps as per their needs even without an existing knowledge in coding.
 The power to innovate and create was no longer the developers alone.

-So, what exactly does Power Platform help do?
+So, what exactly does the Microsoft Power Platform help do?

 As a connected Platform that empowers everyone to innovate it helps

-Let us look at each application individually, with a greater emphasis on Dynamics 365 PowerApps, as well as their relationship with each other:
+Let us look at each application individually, with a greater emphasis on PowerApps, as well as their relationship with each other:

-As stated earlier Power Platform empowers anyone to innovate.
+As stated, earlier Microsoft Power Platform empowers anyone to innovate.
 But how does it do so?
 This is where PowerApps comes in.
 PowerApps allows you to:

 Build highly customized task- and role-based canvas apps with data from one or multiple sources,